 In addition to all these questions about your depression, they are going to ask some general questions as well.
 For every application, depression or not, they are going to ask about smoking status/tobacco usage, family history, and more.

-How Much Will Your Life Insurance Coverage Cost With A History Of Depression?
+How Much Will Your Life Insurance Coverage Cost With Depression?

 The current state of your depression, coupled with your overall health and your lifestyle will all factor into whether you are accepted or not.